maxludden/supergene-v2/books/book10/md/chapter-3227.md

 “What is a gene origin?”
 Han Sen had heard about this before, but he never really understood what it meant.

 God Hall Leader sighed and said, “It is something that is very hard to explain.
-You can treat it as the beginning of a gene.”
+You can treat it as the origin of all genes.”

-“Do these things really exist?”
+“Does something like that really exist?”
 Han Sen did not dare believe it.

 Every creature was born in a different environment.
 The structure of everything’s genes was different.
 If all the creatures had the same origin, which was what was being suggested, Han Sen found it impossible to believe.